ProfessorJames/south-coast-golf-club/README.md

 ## Colours

 I have selected the colours for the website manually.
 I had a picture in my mind what the website would look like before starting coding.
-These colours seem like a good fit for a Golf Course in Ireland, with a use of green and golds throughout.
+These colours seem like a good fit for a Golf Course in Ireland, with a use of green and golds throughout the website.
 For text and styling I have used a number of grays to provide subtle contrast where needed.

 ![Colour Pallete](/assets/docs/readme/colour-pallette.png)